Feds give 65 acres of land for border wall infrastructure

-This marks the second time in the past year that the agency has transferred public land to the military for border wall-related construction.
-The first was in September 2019, when it transferred 560 acres in the same two states.
+This marks the third time in the past year that the agency has transferred public land to the military for border wall-related construction.
+The first was in September 2019, when it transferred 560 acres in the same two states, and the second was last month.

 William Perry Pendley, the agency’s deputy director for programs and policy, said the agency has prioritized working closely with the Department of Homeland Security and the military to minimize impacts on wildlife and natural resources on land it manages.

-Note: This story was first published on July 21, 2020.
-It was updated on July 24, 2020 to correct the number of times the BLM has made such land transfers.
-The agency has made two prior similar land transfers since last year, for a total of three.